niteshk727/YourShortURL/README.md

 ## ✨ Features

+### 🚀 New in v2.0.0

+- 🎯 **Custom URL Alias:** Users can now create a personalized, unique alias for their shortened links.
+- 🎨 **Branded QR Codes:** Stylish QR codes with your site’s logo in the center and custom colors for a modern, branded look.
+- 📱 **Optimized Footer:** Footer space has been reduced for a cleaner interface and more usable screen area, especially on mobile.
+- ⬇️ **Download QR Code:** Download the generated QR code as a PNG image, complete with branding and your shortened URL.

+### 🏷️ Features from v1.0.0

 - ✅ URL shortening using the [TinyURL API](https://tinyurl.com/app/)
 - ✅ Copy to clipboard & paste from clipboard
 - ✅ QR codes